kennjavier/Lexicon-Based-Sentiment-Analysis-of-UST-CICS-Students-Professor-Evaluation-Comments-with-Code-Switc/README.md

+#Lexicon-Based Sentiment Analysis of UST-CICS Students' Professor Evaluation Comments
-Feedback is essential in any organization and institution.
+with Code Switching using Naive Bayes Algorithm and Support Vector Machines Feedback is essential in any organization and institution.
 With this, sentiment analysis is a useful tool in evaluating large quantities of textual feedback such as faculty evaluation comments.
 This study provides an approach that evaluates the comments of UST-CICS students